Robin Murphy: Early years and education

 Murphy was raised in Douglas, Georgia.
+Her father, a lead engineer at a local poultry facility, was one of Murphy's inspirations.
 She received her bachelor's degree in mechanical engineering from the Georgia Institute of Technology in 1980, worked in the process safety industry, and returned to Georgia Tech for a master's (1988) and PhD.
 (1992) in computer science under the direction of Ronald Arkin.
 She was the first person to graduate from the Georgia Tech College of Computing with a PhD in robotics.
 She was an assistant professor at the Colorado School of Mines from 1992 to 1998, then moved to the University of South Florida as an associate professor in 1998 and was promoted to full professor in 2003.
 In 2008, Murphy moved to Texas A&M University.
 She was a member of the Defense Science Study Group from 1997 to 1998; this led to her involvement on numerous science boards, including the Defense Science Board and the US Air Force Scientific Advisory Board.